FoxLisk/alttp-notes/my_todos.md

 Things I intend to get to, but have not yet started.
 Subject to change and reporioritization.

 - [ ] Live room timings - a feature for Fox Construct to track and display room times during live speedruns, similar to the FunToon feature.
+- [ ] Look into GitHub pages for this repo.
+A lot of people are weirdly offput by the github UI, so making it more presentable might be worthwhile.

 # Considering